How to sell your old iPhone, and get the most money possible to put towards your new iPhone!

 If you aren't out of contract, you may still be able to unlock it through jailbreaking with the help of a tool like evasi0n.
-This will depend on which model iPhone you have and what firmware you're running so make sure your iPhone can be unlocked before attempting it.
+This will depend on which model iPhone you have and what firmware you're running, so make sure your iPhone can be unlocked before attempting it.
 And keep in mind this step is not necessary but if you're determined to fetch the highest dollar, it's not a bad idea.

 Even if you can't unlock your iPhone, jailbroken iPhones and ones that can be jailbroken tend to fetch a higher dollar amount than ones that can't.
 So be ready to answer that question if a seller asks if the iPhone can be jailbroken.
 In other words, it's a good idea not to upgrade your iPhone to iOS 8 or any future firmware.
 Let the buyer decide whether or not they're going to do that.

 Now that you've got all the information collected about your iPhone and what accessories you want to include in the sale, it's time to actually list it sell it.
 There are many places online that you can utilize as well as listing sites that allow you to meet up with buyers locally.
 We'll cover the ones we recommend and you can decide which one is best for you personally.

 We'll go over some options first that'll get you cash or credit quickly and then we'll take a look at services like Craigslist and eBay that may fetch you more for your old iPhone but will require a little more patience and maybe some haggling with an actual seller.